This week in Parliament there will be the third reading of the Renter’s (Reform) Bill.

 Additionally, it is concerning that the Government amendment, NC15, would prevent tenants giving notice to quit a tenancy within the first six months, meaning even if a tenant left, they would remain liable for six months’ rent in all circumstances.
 As drafted, this would even apply to victims of domestic abuse, or where serious hazards are present.

 There are over a million households in the private rented sector living with damp, mould and other serious hazards, with one in five private renters reporting housing issues making them physically sick.
 With the support of the Labour Party, the Government introduced Awaab’s Law in the social housing sector, following the tragic death of a child, Awaab Ishak, from a respiratory condition because of the mould in his social housing.
 But the problem of debilitating damp and mould, and landlords who fail to investigate such hazards and make necessary repairs, is not confined to social rented homes.
-We need a legal binding Decent Homes Standard in the private rented sector to hold private landlords to account for the condition of their property and empower tenants to feel secure in their rights.
+We need an extension of Awaab’s Law in the private rented sector to hold private landlords to account for the condition of their property and empower tenants to feel secure in their rights.

 This Bill does not even begin to scratch the surface of the housing emergency this Conservative government has created.
 Much more needs to be done to decisively level the playing field between landlords and tenants, and a Labour government will seek to truly strengthen protections for private renters, so that they finally get the long-term security and better rights and conditions they deserve.